Associate Professor of Social Policy

 Dr. Zuberi is Associate Professor of Social Policy at the Factor-Inwentash Faculty of Social Work and School of Public Policy & Governance at the University of Toronto.
 His research interests include inequality, poverty, social policy, health care, urban studies, work & labour, education, housing, immigration, and Canada-U.S. comparative research.
 Prior to his appointment at the University of Toronto, he was the William Lyon Mackenzie King Research Fellow at Harvard University and a faculty member in the Department of Sociology at the University of British Columbia, Vancouver.
 He is currently completing research projects on social policy and poverty, immigrant access to services and settlement experiences, and reducing hospital-acquired infection rates.

-Zuberi, D. (forthcoming, Sept 2013) Cleaning Up: How Hospital Outsourcing is Hurting Workers and Endangering Patients.
+Zuberi, D. (2013) Cleaning Up: How Hospital Outsourcing is Hurting Workers and Endangering Patients.
 Ithaca, NY: Cornell University Press.

 Zuberi, D. (2006) Differences that Matter: Social Policy and the Working Poor in the United States and Canada.
 Ithaca, NY: Cornell University Press.